-Several different types of medications are used to treat the memory loss, behavior changes, sleep problems, and other symptoms of Alzheimer’s disease.
-These medications won't stop the disease, but they can slow down the progression of symptoms for a few months or even years.
-All of these medications can have side effects, which can be even more pronounced in older people.
+Different types of drugs can treat memory loss, behavior changes, sleep problems, and other Alzheimer’s symptoms.
+They don’t stop the disease, but they can keep the problems from getting a lot worse for a few months or even years.
+All of them can have side effects, which can be more of a problem for older people.

 Doctors may recommend one or more types of medicines depending on a person’s symptoms: